Cardshifter/Cardshifter/extra-resources/card-library-guide.md

 ####`denyCounterAttack`

 A card with `denyCounterAttack: 1` will not be subject to the counter-attack mechanic.
 By default, the counter-attack mechanic makes it so that if a creature attacks another creature, and the target creature has `n` attack, the attacking creature will take `n` damage as a consequence.
 Setting this to `1` or `true` will override this mechanic.
 Usage: `denyCounterAttack: 1`

+---

+##Enchantments

+Enchantments are cards that can be cast upon cards which are in play.
+They modify the target creature card's properties.

+####`enchantment`

+When set to `true`, the card is viewed as an enchantment.
+Note that a card cannot be both a Creature and an Enchantment.
+Usage: `enchantment: true`

+####`addHealth`

+Add `n` health to the target card.
+Usage: `addHealth: n`

+####`addHealth`

+Add `n` attack to the target card.
+Usage: `addAttack: n`

+_Note: More advanced Enchantment effects are described below in **Card effects**._

+---

+##Card effects

+Card effects give special behavior to a card.
+Various elements can be combined flexibly in order to make cards behave in very specific ways.
+Please read this section very carefully before attempting to make new card effects, as the syntax is very particular.